akorn/zfsbackup/HOWTO.md

 chmod 400 password
-echo "sKrit!" >password # Password the client will use to authenticate itself to server when sending backups echo "rsync://backup.hostname.or.ip/__PATH__" >url-template # __PATH__ will be automatically substituted echo "client-writer-username" >u	sername # Username to use when sending backups (should be different from username used to restore them; $(hostname)-writer is not a bad choice)
+echo "sKrit!" >password # Password the client will use to authenticate itself to server when sending backups echo "rsync://backup.hostname.or.ip/__PATH__" >url-template # __PATH__ will be automatically substituted echo "client-writer-username" >username # Username to use when sending backups (should be different from username used to restore them; $(hostname)-writer is not a bad choice)
 ```

 If you have more than one server, create `client-defaults`, with one subdir per backup server, then proceed as above in each subdir.